aroosahoda/us_states_game/README.md

 Feel free to fork, improve, or remix this project!
 If you'd like a badge section or a license snippet, I can add that too.
 ```

-Want to turn this into a mini web app or add score tracking in the future?
-I’ve got ideas to expand it!